-Change in the special electricity and gas sector (IEG) pension system
+Change in the special electricity and gas sector (IEG) pension system and conjugal benefits, and defines the timeline for progressive application of the new rules.

 On June 29, 2008, France's Official Gazette (Journal Officiel) published the decree amending the IEG statutes concerning the special pension system.
 This decree takes effect from July 1, 2008 and sets out all the rules applicable to pensions and invalidity benefits for IEG sector employees.